aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addaudioframeembedded/_index.md

 ## AddAudioFrameEmbedded(float, float, float, float, IAudio) {#addaudioframeembedded}

-Adds a new audio frame with embedded audio file to the end of a collection.
-It uses audio file from Presentation.Audios list.
+Creates a new audio frame and adds it to the end of the shape collection using an existing audio object from the Presentation.Audios list.

 ```csharp
 public IAudioFrame AddAudioFrameEmbedded(float x, float y, float width, float height, IAudio audio)